 Starting a business in South Dakota involves several steps, but one of the first is choosing a business name.
 This step is a little more complicated when setting up an LLC or corporation in South Dakota because these business structures must have a unique name.

-To help you verify that your corporation or LLC is available to use, our step-by-step guide will show you how to quickly do a South Dakota business name search using the South Dakota Secretary of State business name database.
+To help you verify that your corporation or LLC is available to use, our step-by-step guide will show you how to quickly search the South Dakota Secretary of State business name database.

 Steps To Do A South Dakota Business Name Search